-Spring is here, and with it comes the urge to get out of town.
-While international travel isn’t a wise choice right now, close-to-home day trips are a great way to see something new while keeping yourself and others safe.
+Summer is here, and with it comes the urge to get out of town.
+You’ve likely been down the shore and to the Poconos more times than you can count, so why not head toward Lancaster?
 Known for its bucolic farmlands and Pennsylvania Dutch community, Lancaster is roughly an hour and a half from Philadelphia, just far enough to feel like a whole new world.

 While Lancaster might have a relatively sleepy reputation, there’s plenty of warm weather activities to enjoy in the county, from farm visits and buggy rides to antiquing and plenty of good eating.
-The region’s iconic buffets are open for business, but there is also no shortage of options for outdoor dining and drinking in this close — but still very different — city.
+The region’s iconic buffets are a tourist go-to, but there is also no shortage of options for dining and drinking in this close — but still very different — city.

 Like the rest of Pennsylvania, there is an abundance of breweries to check out when visiting Lancaster.
 Instead of choosing one, why not embark on the Lancaster Ale Trail?
 It’s a guided map of 20 breweries, cider houses, and distilleries spread throughout the region.
 The itinerary includes well-known and worth-visiting spots like Troegs and Stoudts alongside newcomers to the region like Wacker Brewing and Mad Chef Brewing Co.